cartesi/hackathon/guide.md

 <Quiz id={"????"}

-What part of the scalability trilemma does Cartesi address?
+What part of the blockchain trilemma does Cartesi address?

 A. Scalability (Correct Answer)
 B. Security